shopsys/monorepo-tools/docs/introduction/running-acceptance-tests.md

 ### Prepare database dump and switch to TEST environment
 ```
-# create test database and fill it with demo data
+# create test database and fill it with demo data and export products to elasticsearch test index
 php phing test-db-demo

 # create test database dump with current data which will be restored before each test